-Adding Components to a Channel
+Adding Components to a Channel adding-components-to-a-channel

-Components in AEM Screens
+Components in AEM Screens components-in-aem-screens

 AEM Screens provide different AEM components that can be used in a Screens project.

-Viewing AEM Screens Components
+Viewing AEM Screens Components viewing-aem-screens-components

-Whenever you create an AEM Screens project, you will see a list of default components that can be added to the project.
+Whenever you create an AEM Screens project, you see a list of default components that can be added to the project.

 To view the default components to your Screens project, follow the steps below:

-2. Click Edit from the action bar to open the AEM editor.
+2. Click Edit from the action bar.

 4. All the components that are included by default in an AEM Screens project displays, as shown in the figure below.